briantruong777/SpotPost/README.md

 ========

 ### Generating Test Data
-1. Simple run `python testdata.py`
+1. Simply run `python testdata.py`
 2. This will empty the tables and add in test data.
-3. Please note that IDs will change.

 ### Admin Info
 1. Admin in test data's password is `BananaPeppers`

 ### Registering a User
-1. Send a POST request to `/_register` containing the user's info.
+1. Send a `POST` request to `/_register` containing the user's info.
 2. User's info is expected as a JSON following this format:
 	* `username` : Username to register.
 	* `password` : Password of new user.
 3. Server will store the password encrypted using SHA256-encrypt.
-4. Will not log user in at this moment.
+4. This will log the person in once they have registered.
 5. It is also important to note this does not handle duplicates yet.

 ### Logging in as a User
-1. Send a POST request to `/_login` containing the user's info.
+1. Send a `POST` request to `/_login` containing the user's info.
 2. User's info is expected as a JSON following this format:
 	* `username` : Username of user.
 	* `password` : User's password.